-In addition to 2PC and 3PC, there is also a distributed transaction implementation called TCC (Try-Comfirm-Cancel).
+In addition to 2PC and 3PC, there is a distributed transaction implementation called Try-Comfirm-Cancel (TCC).

-In the previous article, we divided the solutions to the data consistency problem into prevention categories and pollution first and then treatment categories.
-Then, a consistent solution of prevention class -- single-master synchronization is introduced.
+In the previous article, we divided the solutions to the data consistency problem into the prevention method and the treatment method.
+Then, it introduced a preventive solution to data inconsistency: single-master synchronous replication.

-However, these two solutions are powerless when encountering network partitions.
+However, neither of these two solutions can help when it comes to network partition.

-And as we said when we introduced CAP, network partitioning is an unavoidable problem.
-Therefore, in the next article, let's see if there is any preventive consistency algorithm that can provide partition tolerance.
+When we introduced CAP, we said network partition is an unavoidable problem.
+So, in the next article, let's see if any preventive consistency algorithms can provide partition tolerance.

 This is a carefully conceived series of 20-30 articles.
-I hope to let everyone have a basic and core grasp of the distributed system in a story-telling way.
-Stay Tuned for the next one!
+I hope to give everyone a core grasp of the distributed system in a storytelling way.
+Stay tuned for the next one!